dqops/dqo/docs/dqo-concepts/data-quality-dashboards/data-quality-dashboards.md

 **Data quality failed checks per table and day** is a representative of this group.

-This dashboard allow filtering data by:
+This dashboard allows filtering data by:

 * severity
 * current and previous month,